bhuvi3/synthetic_underwater_object_detection/README.md

 - Synthetic to Real Adaptation with Generative Correlation Alignment Networks [3](https://arxiv.org/abs/1701.05524): Shows that using neural style transfer gives a lift in average precision on imagenet classes compared to using just synthetic non-photorealistic images from [2](https://arxiv.org/abs/1412.7122).
 Also proposes DGCAN which performs slightly better than neural style transfer.
 Implementation of DGCAN present in Caffe.

 ## Problem Statement
+Our goal is to generate synthetic training data for object detection given a 3D model of the object of interest.
+Also, we aim to study the effect of adding in-situ data on the performance of such an object detection method.

 We consider a test set from real-world scenarios consisting of images with labeled bounding boxes over the object of interest.
 We consider Average Precision at 0.5 IOU (Intersection Over Union) as primary evaluation metric.
-We compare the performance of various object detection models:
+We compare the performance of various settings of object detection models:
+- Built with only Synethitc data. <br>
+- Built with only Synethitc data, plus 50 in-situ background images. <br>
-- Built with only Synethitc data (0 real-world data)
+- Built with only Synethitc data, plus 50 in-situ background images, plus 10 in-situ background images containing real-world object of interest.

-TODO

 ## Methodology
 TODO

+**Note:** We did not pursue with generation of artificial background images using DCGAN [4](TODO:dcgan_link) using synthetic images, because we consider a setting where we do not have real-world background images.
+We experimented using DCGAN to generate synthetic images using synthetic underwated images, but we observed qualitatively insufficient results, and it was computationally very expensive as well.

 ## Results and Discussion
 TODO

+**Note:** We tested by training with color-images as well.
+However, we did not have the color-images in the test data, hence they have been discussed in this brief report.
+These results are noted in the linked performance analysis sheet.

 ## Conclusion and Future Work
 TODO